TrustworthyComputing/ZeroJava-compiler/README.md

 ADD r7 r3 30
 ANSWER r7 r7 r7
 ```
-the TinyRAM assembly output is optimized.
+the ZMIPS assembly output is optimized.

 More Zilch examples can be found in the [zilch-examples](./zilch-examples) directory.